1999JasonTang/1999JasonTang.github.io/index.md

 ---
 <img style="float: right; border-radius: 50%; padding: 10px" width="270" height="400" src="/assets/me.jpg">
 # Hello there,
-My name is Jason Tang, I am a second year Computer Science student at the University of Toronto - St. George Campus.
+My name is Jason Tang, I am a second year Computer Science Specialist at the University of Toronto - St. George Campus.

 You are probably looking for my contact information, which you can find down below.